Like I Can

 "Like I Can" is a song by English singer Sam Smith.
 It was released as a digital download on 5 December 2014 as the fifth single from their debut studio album, In the Lonely Hour (2014).
 The song was written by Smith and Matt Prime and produced by Steve Fitzmaurice, Jimmy Napes and Mojam.
 It debuted and peaked at number 9 in the United Kingdom, becoming Smith's fifth UK top 10 single.

-Background and inspiration
+Background, composition and inspiration

 On 24 October 2014, Smith announced via Twitter that they would be releasing "Like I Can" as the fifth single from their debut album In the Lonely Hour.
 They posted, "Incredibly happy to announce that my next single will be LIKE I CAN!!".

-The song was used to describe painful, loneliness that love back to a man's unavoidable desire for love and minimise the painful emotion was throughout this song.
+The song's central theme can be interpreted to be about lost or unrequited love.
+The singer describes different types of people that may approach their love interest but emphasizes that no one will love them as deeply as the singer does.

+"Like I Can" is a power pop song written in the key of G minor (sheet music originally published in G minor) at 100bpm.
+Smith's vocals span from F4 to D6.

 Commercial performance

 "Like I Can" peaked at number 9 on the UK Singles Chart, giving Smith their fifth UK top 10 single.
 It was the 100th biggest-selling song of 2014 in the United Kingdom, as well as the 58th biggest in 2015.
 It has also charted at number 19 in New Zealand, number 20 in Australia, and number 99 in the United States.